|200 g g||self-raising flour self-raising flour|

 - Preheat the oven to 180ºC/160ºC fan/gas mark 4.
 Line a 12-hole muffin tin with paper cases.

-- Combine the dry ingredients in a large mixing bowl and mix together the honey, eggs, yoghurt and oil in a separate bowl.
-Quickly fold the wet ingredients into the dry, then add the apple and squash (do not overmix).
+- Combine the dry ingredients in a large mixing bowl together with the cinnamon for warmth, and ground ginger for a nice bit of kick.
+Then mix in the honey for sweetness, eggs, yoghurt and oil in a separate bowl.
+Quickly fold the wet ingredients into the dry, then add the apple for fruitiness and squash (do not overmix).

 - Divide the mixture between the muffin tin and bake for 25-30 minutes.